In 1953, March 6th happened on Friday.

 My father told me a story about the communists’ insistence on helping the young mothers to concentrate on work without the worry of carrying for their children.
-The Soviet state created famous week-long kindergartens, where working mothers dropped their children on Monday and picked them up Saturday.
-One Saturday a mother came to take his son home and realized that the boy, given to her by a teacher, is not hers.
+The Soviet state created famous week-long kindergartens, where working mothers dropped their children on Monday and picked them up on Saturday.
+One Saturday, a mother came to take his son home and realized that the boy, given to her by a teacher, was not hers.

 “That’s not my child,” the distraught woman said to the caretaker.

 “It doesn’t matter.
 You’ll bring him back on Monday anyway,” she heard the answer.